How to enable or disable author archive pages

 To disable or enable author archive pages, follow these steps:

 When you’re logged in, you will be in your ‘Dashboard’.

-- Toggle the ‘Author archives’ switch to match your site setup.
+- Toggle the ‘Enable author archives’ switch to match your site setup.

 Single author sites should disable the author archives to avoid duplicate content errors.
 When disabled, Yoast SEO will redirect the author archive pages to the homepage and remove the author sitemap.
 To disable the feature, switch the toggle off.

 Multiple author sites should enable the author archives and customize the author sitemap.
 When enabled, the author archive pages can be accessed and Yoast SEO will create the author sitemap.
 To enable the feature, switch the toggle on.

 - Click ‘Save changes’.